• Skip to primary navigation

 • Grate the pata mātao (chilled butter) in to the flour mixture.

-Using your hands, rub the butter in to the flour until a crumb forms.
+Using your hands, rub the butter in to the flour until a rough crumb forms.

-• Break the egg in to a small cup and beat it lightly with a fork.
+• Break the egg in to a small cup, add the wanira (vanilla) and beat it lightly with a fork.

-• Gently combine the mixture together until a dough forms.
+• Stir it together with a fork until a shaggy dough forms.

-• Wrap in baking paper and chill in the freezer for 15 minutes.
+• Wrap it in baking paper and chill in the freezer for 15 minutes.

 It is now ready to use however you want to.